-Country/ Regulat decision or Regulated sector Type of regulation WACC (range), years of application, percentile, basis point uplift Nature of adjustment Special factors/notes Australia Australian Energ Regulator (2013a) y Electricity and gas distribution and transmission Revenue or price caps There is considerable discretion to apply uplifts (see transitional decision below) but preferred parameters for market risk premium and equity beta are consistent with a preferred point estimate well above the mid-point of a reasonable range.
+Country/ Regulator decision Regulated sector Type of regulation WACC (range), years of application, percentile, basis point uplift Nature of adjustment Special factors/notes Australia Australian Energy Regulator (2013a) Electricity and gas distribution and transmission Revenue or price caps There is considerable discretion to apply uplifts (see transitional decision below) but preferred parameters for market risk premium and equity beta are consistent with a preferred point estimate well above the mid-point of a reasonable range.
 Up-lift to mid-point for market risk premium and equity beta, scope for higher estimates of other parameters or recognition of special factors.
 CAPM is used as a 'foundation model' with cross checks.
 Trailing average cost of debt is proposed.
 A market risk premium of 6.5 per cent from a range of 5 to 7.5 per cent is preferred.
 But the preferred estimate can change depending largely on dividend growth estimates.
 An equity beta of 0.7 is preferred from a range of 0.4 to 0.7 based on international estimates and Black CAPM estimates.
 Use of trailing average cost of debt should imply no or little uplift for cost of debt component when data for efficient benchmark are finalised.
-Australian Energenergenergenergenergenergenergenerg y Electricity Distribution Revenue cap with efficiency incentives 8.04 (7.56-8.01), 2014-15, 100 th , 24 basis points, assuming only cost of debt range contributes to range.
-Uplift to WACC to minimise future price variations, and take account of current market Application of guidelines (see above).
+Australian Energy Regulator, (2014)) Electricity Distribution Revenue cap with efficiency 8.04 (7.56-8.01), 2014-15, 100 th , 24 basis points, assuming only cost of debt Uplift to WACC to minimise future price variations, and take Application of guidelines (see above).
 AER (2014, p.
-38): "Comparing the upper bound of our range (8.1) to the point estimates applied by the NSW/ACT DNSPs to develop the
+38): "Comparing the upper bound of our range (8.1) to the point estimates